jrt160530/TaskManager/README.md

 # TaskManager
-A windows forms application using entity frame work.
+A windows form application using entity frame work.